xcore/sc_sdram_burst/doc/examples.rst

 app_sdram_regress
 -----------------

 This application serves as a software regression to aid implementing new SDRAM interfaces and verifying current ones.
-The demo runs a series of regression tests of increasing difficulty, beginning from using a single core for the sdram_server with one core loaded progressing to all cores being loaded to simulate an XCore under full load.
+The demo runs a series of regression tests of increasing difficulty, beginning from using a single core for the sdram_server with one core loaded progressing to all cores being loaded to simulate an xCORE under full load.

 Getting Started
 +++++++++++++++

    #.
-Plug the XA-SK-SDRAM Slice Card into the 'STAR' slot of the Slicekit Core Board.
+Plug the XA-SK-SDRAM Slice Card into the 'STAR' slot of the sliceKIT Core Board.
    #.
-Plug the XA-SK-XTAG2 Card into the Slicekit Core Board.
+Plug the XA-SK-XTAG2 Card into the sliceKIT Core Board.
    #.
 Ensure the XMOS LINK switch on the XA-SK-XTAG2 is set to "off".
    #.
 Open ``app_sdram_regress.xc`` and build it.
    #. run the program on the hardware.